paulbranchaud/mica-doc/documents.rst

 Documents
 =========

+Mica handles several type of documents, specific to the epidemiological studies domain: network, study, datasets etc. These document types have their own internal structure (to allow relationships between them and to ensure basic search), but can also be extended with custom fields.
+The default set of fields is the one promoted by `Maelstrom Research <https://maelstrom-research.org>`_.
+This default description model should fit with your needs in most of the cases.

+All the documents follow the :doc:`publication-flow` except the :ref:`data-access-requests` (which is a form privately exchanged between a researcher and the study/consortium).

 Types
 -----

-Mica handles several type of documents, specific to the epidemiological studies domain: network, study, datasets etc. These document types have their own internal structure (to allow relationships between them and to ensure basic search), but can also be extended with custom fields.
-The default set of fields is the one promoted by Maelstrom Research.
-This default description model should fit with your needs in most of the cases.

-All the documents follow the Publication Flow except the Data Access Requests (which is a form privately exchanged between a researcher and the study/consortium).

-When a user tries to sign-in an application X, this application delegates the user authentication to Agate.
-If successful, a ticket is created in Agate (to track user activity) and user session local to the application X is created.
-This local user session allows the application to not query Agate each time user authorization check is requested.

 Network
 ~~~~~~~